The View From Inside the Room

 Your deal gets narrated to the full partnership by whoever took your meeting.
 I tell you exactly how that conversation goes — and how to shape your pitch so what gets said reflects your strongest case, not the loudest concern in the room.

 Investors have a language most founders never learn.
 I translate it.
-What signals conviction, what signals stalling, and how to engineer urgency before your deal goes cold — without appearing desperate.
+"We'll follow up" is one of the most common signals that a deal is cooling — but knowing what it means and how to respond is what separates founders who close from founders who wait.
+What signals conviction, what signals stalling, and how to create urgency before your deal goes cold.

 Services